 Frequently Asked Crochet Hat Questions:

-This is such a fun crochet pattern to make that many of my readers have asked some great questions about crochet hats.
+This is such a fun crochet pattern for beginners to make that many of my readers have asked some great questions about crochet hats.

 How Do You Attach A Pom Pom?
 Attaching a pom pom is really fun addition to this hat!
 I like a yarn pom pom with this style of hat, but you can also sew a fur pom pom or crochet a faux fur pom pom if you’d like.